 Although no attorney – private or public – can guarantee a specific outcome, you can definitely tip the scales in your favor.
 Your freedom, your life, and your entire future are in the balance.
 Obviously, not everyone can afford to hire a private criminal defense attorney.
 However, in most cases doing so offers you the unique ability to pursue swifter and better results than relying on strained public defender services.

-If you’ve been charged with a crime in the Low Country, trust David Aylor Law Offices to fight for you.
+If you’ve been charged with a crime in South Carolina, contact David Aylor Law Offices to fight for you.
 As a former prosecutor and experienced trial lawyer, count on David Aylor Law Offices to put you first and keep the scales of justice balanced.